 Every parent deals with kids misbehaving from time to time.
-I can remember a time in particular when one of our boys seemed to be repeatedly pushing his siblings and hitting them with whatever he happened to have in his hand at the moment.
-What we came to realize was that he was actually playing out in real life what he had been recently exposed to through some action-packed video games and movies.
+I can remember a time one of our boys repeatedly pushed and hit his siblings with whatever he happened to have in his hand.
+What we came to realize was he was actually acting out in real life what he had seen in some action-packed video games and movies.

-Sometimes, as parents, we’re guilty of thinking that our kids are just being bad when there may be more going on underneath the surface that we need to be paying attention to.
-So what are some of the reasons why kids misbehave?
+Sometimes, as parents, we think our kids are just being bad when there may be more going on under the surface that we need to address.
+Why do kids misbehave?
 While there may be many reasons for kids misbehaving, here are 8 that every parent must consider.

 1. They have an irregular/unhealthy diet.